50+ Common (& Not So Common) Literary Devices for 2024

 29. Humor

-Fine, fine.
-Here it is: humor is a literary technique that amuses readers and makes them laugh.
-(There, happy?)
+You probably don’t need me to explain humor to you, but here goes: Humor is a literary technique that amuses readers and makes them laugh.

 Example of Humor

-I mean, technically this whole entire article is just one big ball of fun, but… what’s that?
-Okay, alright.
-Official humor examples, here we go:
+I mean, technically this whole entire article is just one big ball of fun, but here are a few official humor examples:

 • “It’s just a flesh wound!” — The Black Knight, after getting both arms chopped off by the protagonist in Monty Python and the Holy Grail